BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/angmar.md

 - **Swirling Mists** `ACTIVE`

-At the start of a Shoot phase before Heroics are declared, a Shade may spend a point of Will to cause a -1 To Hit penalty for any shooting attack targeting a friendly model within 6" of the Shade.
-If the enemy model who is shooting is within 12" of the Shade, they suffer a -2 penalty instead.
+~~At the start of a Shoot phase before Heroics are declared, a Shade may spend a point of Will to cause a -1 To Hit penalty for any shooting attack targeting a friendly model within 6" of the Shade.
+If the enemy model who is shooting is within 12" of the Shade, they suffer a -2 penalty instead.~~ <span style="color: darkmagenta">At the start of the Fight phase, before Heroic Actions are declared, a Shade may spend a point of Will to activate this ability.
+All models (both friend and foe) within 6" of one or more Shades that have activated this ability suffer a -1 penalty to its Duel roll.
+This is cumulative with other such penalties, such as for wielding a two-handed weapon.
+Friendly Angmar models are not affected by this special rule.</span>

 - **Ghostly Resolve** `PASSIVE`